 One billion dollars raised in Knight Cancer Challenge

-With $1 billion in new funding, the OHSU Knight Cancer Institute will begin fast-track recruitment of 250 to 300 scientists and physician investigators, including about 25 of the world’s top researchers.
+With $1 billion in new funding, the OHSU Knight Cancer Institute is recruiting 250 to 300 scientists and physician investigators, including about 25 of the world’s top researchers.
 These leading scientists will be given the financial support they need to ensure they can focus on research rather than administration of grants.
-Read more

 Acting now to change the future

 At the Oregon Business Summit, Brian Druker, M.D., shares his strategy for seeking faster, smarter ways to detect and treat cancer.